You are here

-- MHA affiliates, service provider organizations, and other advocates should make peer support an integral part of mental health and substance abuse service delivery.
+MHA affiliates, service provider organizations, and other advocates should advocate for and make peer support an integral part of mental health and substance abuse service delivery.

-- Consumers must be involved at multiple levels of planning and implementation of peer support services, including senior management positions in service programs.
+- To successfully recruit and retain excellent peer counselors, people with extensive experience in peer counseling should be involved at multiple levels of planning and implementation of peer support services, including senior management positions in service programs.

 - Federal funding for the increased use of peer support services and peer support training should be a priority area for the Substance Abuse and Mental Health Services Administration (SAMHSA).